bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-policy.md

 So this policy rule is partially in anticipation of that, potentially.
 Okay, so the next one you talked about was too large, so 100 kilobytes.

-Speaker 1: 00:14:39
+**Gloria**: 00:14:39

-100 kilobytes.
+100 kilo virtual bytes.
-I think this would fall into the category of like, we want to keep our memphle useful.
+I think this would fall into the category of like, we want to keep our mempool useful.
 And so you can imagine a situation, an imaginary situation that is not a vector that can be taken advantage of right now is like, let's say you're a miner, and you haven't broadcast the transaction yet, and you're going to include it in your next block.
 So what you do right before you publish this new block that you've mined with this transaction is you publish a big, gigantic, conflicting transaction, and then let's say you add like really big descendants to it as well and that takes up like 300 megabytes which would be the size of most people's mempools and you publish that and then everyone replaces all the transactions in their mempool with this like super, by the way, you add like a super high fee to this.
 So everyone's like, oh yeah, this is definitely gonna get mine.